 Some small business owners are already financial experts: they have MBAs, experience in the private sector, and strong literacy in all things related to managing small business finances.

-Also called total revenue, your gross revenue is the sum of all monies you’ve received from customers in exchange for your product or service, before taking any deductions or expenses (such as rent, cost of goods sold, taxes, etc.).
+Also called total revenue, your gross revenue is the sum of all funds you’ve received from customers in exchange for your product or service, before taking any deductions or expenses (such as rent, cost of goods sold, taxes, etc.).

 Sometimes called the bottom line, net income, or net earnings, net profit is essentially what is left over after you deduct your expenses from your total revenue.
 When this number is positive, it means that your revenue is greater than your expenses, and your business is profitable.